 Moreover, fleas are attracted to the carbon dioxide that mammals produce.
 Since tortoises are cold-blooded animals, they don’t produce high amounts of carbon dioxide, limiting the draw of fleas.

 Like all ectotherms, the metabolic activities of a tortoise tend to be slower since they can’t regulate their body temperatures.
 According to the Journal of Thermal Biology, this impacts the amount of carbon dioxide they produce.

 Mites are less picky than fleas and will latch onto a tortoise.

-Of course, this will only happen if your tortoise’s enclosure is left dirty and unkempt.
-Tortoises may not attract mites, but they can doggedly pester them once the mites arrive.
+Of course, this will only happen if the tortoise’s enclosure is left dirty and unkempt.
+Tortoises may not attract mites, but they can doggedly pester them once they arrive.

 Tortoises rarely get mite infestations when properly cared for.
-However, you can get rid of this tiny bug in a tortoise cage by using various natural, pet-friendly sprays.
+However, you can eliminate this tiny bug in a tortoise’s cage using various natural, pet-friendly sprays.

 What Attracts Bugs To A Tortoise Enclosure?

 Rotting foods and vegetables are bound to attract insects to a tortoise’s enclosure.
 Bugs and pests feed on decaying food and microorganisms, hastening the decomposition process.